vmagelo/msdocs-python-django-container-web-app-dev/README.md

 For a local MongoDB instance, the connection string is of the form `mongodb://127.0.0.1:27017`.
 An Azure Cosmos DB API for MongoDB connections string is of the form `mongodb://<server-name>:<password>@<server-name>.mongo.cosmos.azure.com:10255/?ssl=true&<other-parameters>`.

+This app was designed to be containerized and run on App Service.
+If you want to deploy to App Service without containerizing it first, then be sure to set the *subpath* setting so that App Service finds the *manage.py* in the *azureporject* folder.

 ## Requirements

 The [requirements.txt](./requirements.txt) has the following packages: